Time to read: 4 min

-One of the most important considerations when designing parts for 3D printing is the wall thickness.
+One of the most important considerations when designing parts for 3D printing in 2022 is the 3D printing wall thickness, sometimes referred to as the wall thickness.
 While 3D printing makes prototyping easier than ever—not only in terms of cost and speed, but also in regards to DFM (design for manufacturing), you can’t disregard DFM completely.

-And so enters our 3D printing wall thickness recommendations!
-Here are some guidelines to ensure your 3D print is, in fact, printable and structurally sound, so you can design prototypes that can be produced in quantities of 1 and then ultimately 100, or 10,000+.
+Fictiv, your ultimate 3D printing manufacturing ecosystem partner, is here to help all our customers be successful in their 3D printing endeavors.
+To that end, here are our best 3D printing wall thickness design guidelines to ensure your print is printable and structurally sound, so you can design prototypes that can be produced in quantities of 1 and then ultimately 100, or 10,000+.

-There’s a limit to how thin a part feature can be designed for 3D printing.
+There’s a limit to the minimum 3D print thickness a part feature can be designed for 3D printing.

-Below is a table of our recommended minimum thickness for each material, as well as the absolute minimum thickness, for those of you who like to live dangerously.
+Below is a table of our recommended minimum 3D print thickness for each material, as well as the absolute minimum thickness, for those of you who like to live dangerously.

 There are a variety of limiting factors to consider, both during and after printing.

-3D printers print parts one layer at a time.
-As a result, if a feature is too thin, there’s a risk of the resin deforming or detaching, which means there isn’t sufficient material contact to connect it with the remaining body.
+3D printers build parts in a single layer at a time.
+As a result, if a feature is too thin, there’s a risk of the resin deforming or detaching as it is extruded or cools, which means there isn’t sufficient material contact to connect it with the remaining body.

-Additionally, just like you need a strong base to build a stable structure, if a part is being printed and the wall is too thin, that feature would likely bend before the resin can dry or cure.
+Additionally, you need a strong base to build a stable structure.
+If a part is being printed and the wall is too thin, that feature would likely bend before the resin can dry or cure.
 As a result, the thin wall would buckle, causing warping in the part.